beelarr/never_lost/README.md

 # [Never Lost](http://never-lost.herokuapp.com/)
-A easy web app for hikers to share their hiking location with familly and friends.
+Hiker's can easily share their location with family and friends while exploring.

 ### Getting Started